• Skip to main content

 Unit studies are created using living books, not textbooks.
 Look for quality living books in both fiction and non-fiction.
 I would definitely include picture books in this unless your kids are much older.
 Picture books are an effective way to learn throughout elementary school.

 When Caroline was younger, we had a huge book basket in the learning room that was always filled with library books.
-I encourage you to have an easily accessible book basket in a cozy place so your children are tempted often to stop and pull out a book.
+I encourage you to have an easily accessible book basket in a cozy place so your children are tempted to stop often and pull out a book.
 Putting books on a shelf or keeping them in a library bag generally won’t entice children the same way a book basket will when they can easily see the covers.

-I think it’s always good to have books in your own home library as well so I encourage you to invest in at least a few books each time you do a different thematic study.
-Over time you will develop a solid home library for all of your children.
-We have an only child so it would be easy to decide that it’s not worth it to buy lots of books because she is the only one who will use them.
-We bought them anyways.
-Access to books is one of the most important things you can give your child and I didn’t want her to miss out just because there was no one else to use them after her to make the purchase more “worthwhile” or justifiable.
+Access to books is one of the most important things you can give your child and I didn’t want my daughter to miss out just because there was no one else to use them after her to make the purchase more “worthwhile” or justifiable.
 So I encourage you to find ways to steadily add to your family library.

 5. Plan Unit Study Activities